What is a brand? Brand vs. Business

 Your business is likely not completely unique— there are other businesses (and maybe even larger companies) out there that are selling the same thing or something very similar, like your business.
 Having a strong brand identity differentiates your business from the competition.

 For example, say that you sell coffee.
 There are countless other businesses that sell coffee and even huge corporations that are well-known for their coffee.
 What makes you stand out from other coffee vendors?
-Maybe you have a theme, and you sell different coffee flavors based on this theme.
+Maybe you have a theme and sell different coffee flavors based on this theme.
 This theme should be an apparent part of your brand identity so that your audience will know that you’re offering something that other coffee vendors may not offer.

 #2: You’ll have more loyal customers and clients